 Doing daily exercise on the best treadmill for the overweight will reduce that risk.

-Walking is known to reduce stress and have a positive impact on your life.
+Walking reduces stress and has a positive impact on your life.
 The happier you are, the more likely you are to exercise.

 Strengthens Bone and Muscle

 Using a treadmill when overweight will move your joints a lot more.
-Doing this, you’re able to slowly build up your muscles.
+Doing this, you’ll slowly build up your muscles.
 This will cause you to move easier for longer and make daily tasks simpler.

 When I first started using one, I had it on the slowest speed with the TV on in the background.
 It didn’t even feel like I was doing exercise!